oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

        1. Determine that the public key for the private key that used to sign the HS-Disclosures JWT is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
        2. Determine that the HS-Disclosures JWT is bound to the current transaction and was created for this verifier (replay protection).
 This is usually achieved by a `nonce` and `aud` field within the HS-Disclosures JWT.
     2. For each claim in the HS-Disclosures JWT:
-       1. Ensure that the claim is present as well in `sd_disclosure` in the SD-JWT.
+       1. Ensure that the claim is present as well in `sd_digests` in the SD-JWT.
-          If `sd_disclosure` is structured, the claim MUST be present at the same place within the structure.
+          If `sd_digests` is structured, the claim MUST be present at the same place within the structure.
        2. Compute the base64url-encoded digest of the JSON literal disclosed by the Holder using the `sd_digest_derivation_alg` in SD-JWT.